dangershony/dangershony.github.io/sidechains.md

 Stratis plans to offer sidechain networks to enterprises, communities and companies, some of which may decide to create a hybrid sidechain with native and external coins.

 A sidechain must enforce transfer of coins only from predefined external sidechains.
 If it was allowed for any external sidechain to transfer its native coins to another sidechain, it could result in malicious users creating useless sidechains and grabbing all the locked coins.
-So this is easily prevented by predefining the external sidechains.
+So this is easily prevented by predefining the external sidechains. this can also be avoided if a sidechain allows only transfer of external coins i.e. native coins are not allowed in a Withdraw Transaction.

 An additional limitation that can be enforced on a sidechain is that coins can only be transferred back to the chain they came from 'the parentchain' and parent chain coins will only accept a WT with a proof that the same coins are being transferred back.